Explainable fetal ultrasound quality assessment with progressive concept bottleneck models: Introduction

-How would an experienced sonographer recognize a high-quality femur screening (femur standard plane) from thousands of ultrasound scans? \cref{fig:caption} illustrates the standard procedure~\cite{jakubowski2020crown} of first seeking for specific organs to have a rough understanding of the image, and subsequently, based on the concepts from their knowledge, making a decision.
-This is also the most common process we follow when understanding images in our daily life - we \textbf{see} some objects/regions, \textbf{conceive} their properties according to our knowledge, and finally \textbf{conclude} the content of the image.
+Explainable US image analysis has so far focused on post-hoc saliency maps~\citep{baumgartner2017sononet}, attention mechanisms~\citep{schlemper2019attention,cai2020spatio} or anatomical structure detection~\citep{he2024fetal,lin2019multi,wu2017fuiqa}.
+These methods, while providing visual clues of the model decision, often lack faithful and holistic explanations.
+We improve on this by introducing a \emph{progressive} CBM $x \xmapsto{g} s \xmapsto{l} c \xmapsto{f} y$ which predicts, first, segmentation concepts $s$, then property concepts $c$, and finally the prediction $y$.
+This design is holistic, ensuring that explanations are comprehensive and linked to predictions.
+The design is, however, also designed based on how an experienced sonographer would recognize a high-quality femur standard plane from thousands of ultrasound scans.
+Fig.~\ref{fig:caption} illustrates the standard procedure~\citep{salomon2019isuog} of first seeking specific organs to have a rough assessment of the image, and subsequently, based on the concepts from their knowledge, making a decision.
+In other words, sonographers \textit{\textbf{see}} organs and regions, \textit{\textbf{conceive}} their properties according to their knowledge, and finally \textit{\textbf{conclude}} on the content of the image.
+We utilize these steps of the clinical procedure to rethink concept learning in CBMs as a sequence of \textit{\textbf{``seeing"}}, \textit{\textbf{``conceiving"}}, and \textit{\textbf{``concluding"}}.
+This model design is motivated by expected performance boosts, but also by being directly adaptable to a typical clinical workflow.